MiguelCastillo/Brackets-InteractiveLinter/README.md

 ===================

 * Use JSLint instead of JSHint?
 Yes, it is possible.
 Although it requires manual intervention.
-    - Open up the plugins directory in the Interactive Linter
+    - Open up the plugins directory in Interactive Linter
-    - Rename jshint.js to jshint.js.disabled
+    - Go into jshint and rename main.js to main.js.disabled
-    - Rename jslint.js.disabled to jslint.js
+    - Go into jslint and rename main.js.disabled to main.js
     - Reload Bracket and enjoy JSLint

 * Are .jshintrc supported?